oac-tree/sup-dto/doc/anyvalue.rst

    :return: ``true`` on successful assignment.

    Try to assign an AnyValue to another AnyValue.
-If the destination AnyValue is empty, simply do an assignmet, which always succeeds.
+If the destination AnyValue is empty, simply do an assignment, which always succeeds.
 Otherwise, the bahvior is exactly as in :func:`bool TryAssign(AnyValue& dest, const AnyValue& src)`.

 .. function:: std::pair<bool, AnyValue> TryConvertAllowExtraSourceFields(AnyValue& src, const AnyType& target_type)